open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 **IMPORTANT:**

-The Config Manager depends on the OEI Utils and Message Bus libraries.
+The Config Manager depends on the Open EII Utils and Message bus libraries.
-In order to compile the Alpine APK package for the Config Manager it must have the APK packages for the OEI Utils and Message Bus modules.
+To compile the Alpine APK package for the Config Manager it must have the APK packages for the Open EII Utils and Message bus modules.

-To provide this, you must first build or download the Alpine APK package for the OEI Utils library (see it's repo `here <https://github.com/open-edge-insights/eii-c-utils>`_ to obtain the library) and also for the Message Bus (see it's repo `here <https://github.com/open-edge-insights/eii-messagebus>`_ to obtain the library).
+To provide this, you must first build or download the Alpine APK package for the Open EII Utils library (see its repo `here <https://github.com/open-edge-insights/eii-c-utils>`_ to obtain the library) and also for the Message bus (see it's repo `here <https://github.com/open-edge-insights/eii-messagebus>`_ to obtain the library).

-Once you have the APKs, create an, "apks" directory at the top level of this repository.
+After you have the APKs, create an ``apks`` directory at the top level of this repository.

 .. code-block:: sh

    mkdir apks/

-Next, place the OEI Utils and Message Bus APK packages into the, "apks", directory.
-Then execute the ``make package-apk`` command.
+Next, place the Open EII Utils and Message bus APK packages into the, ``apks``\ , directory.
+Then run the ``make package-apk`` command.
 If this is not done, then the build will fail.

 A Note on Alpine APK Packaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to package the library as an Alpine APK package, the packaging utility must use a Docker container to have access to the proper Alpine APK toolchains.
+To package the library as an Alpine APK package, the packaging utility must use a Docker container to have access to the proper Alpine APK toolchains.
 This container will automatically be built when the CMake command is ran to configure your build environment.

 By default, Alpine 3.14 is used to build the package.
 However, this version can be changed by setting the ``APKBUILD_ALPINE_VERSION`` CMake flag to the version of Alpine you wish to use (ex. ``-DAPKBUILD_ALPINE_VERSION=3.12``\ ).

 Install ConfigMgr with Python bindings, Go bindings, Examples, Test suits, and Debug Build